JayThibs/Operationalizing-ML-with-Azure/README.md

 As we can see, this is the Swagger documentation for the model we deployed.

-If we open up the "Models" portion of the page, we see what the input (from the `data.json` file) and output data looks like:
+If we open up the "Models" portion of the page, we see what the input and output data looks like:

 ![swagger-model-endpoint-2.png](./images/swagger-model-endpoint-2.png)